In this article, you'll learn everything you need to know to upload subscribers into Higher Logic Informz.

 Step 2 - Select Data Format

 - Choose the Data Format to use for this list.
-MA Professional will present only those data formats that have the same number of columns as the incoming data file.
+Informz will present only those data formats that have the same number of columns as the incoming data file.
 See Data Formats to Upload Subscribers for more information.

 - Once the data format is selected, click Next.